 Season with salt and pepper

-Dredge in seasoned flour, next seasoned egg, finally panko bread crumbs
+Dredge in seasoned flour, next seasoned egg, and finally panko bread crumbs

-Fry in shallow pan of canola oil for about two minutes or so on each side over medium high heat.
+Fry in a shallow pan of canola oil for about two minutes or so on each side over medium-high heat.